hoverkraft-tech/compose-action/README.md

     compose-version: ""

     # Description: The GitHub token used to create an authenticated client (to fetch
-    # the latest version of docker-compose).
+    # the latest version of docker compose).
     #
     # Default: ${{ github.token }}
     github-token: ""